Ir al contenido

 There is a dangerous temptation forming in the software engineering industry right now: The assumption of absolute competence.

-When you feed a complex architecture problem into an LLM, and the AI confidently returns a solution that immediately patches your errors and successfully compiles, it is incredibly tempting to assume the job is done.
-I've caught myself almost falling into this trap.
+When you feed a complex architecture problem into an LLM and it confidently returns a solution that patches your errors and compiles cleanly, the instinct is to ship it.
+I have caught myself almost falling into this trap.

 "Retar a la IA" (Recursive Adversarial Auditing)

-When I am orchestrating an Agentic AI Swarm for high-assurance environments—like the zero-knowledge clinical vaults I built for Aura hOS—I operate under a strict philosophy I call "Retar a la IA" (Challenging the AI).
+When I orchestrate Agentic AI Swarms for high-assurance environments — like the zero-knowledge clinical vaults inside Aura hOS —I operate under a strict philosophy I call "Retar a la IA" (Challenging the AI).

 I never accept the first "correct" answer.
-Instead, I apply Lean Six Sigma principles directly to my interactions with the machine.
-I actively push back against its outputs:
+Instead, I apply Lean Six Sigma principles directly to every AI interaction — treating each output as a process with a measurable defect rate.
+Then I push back hard:

 • *"Are you sure?
 Are you absolutely certain there are no hidden gaps in this routing logic?"*